Ritbit/SIGHT/README.md

 The main setup is based on an RP2040 microcontroller from Waveshare, but it will work find on any RP2040 MCU.

 The model used in my PCB is this one: [https://www.waveshare.com/wiki/RP2040-Zero](https://www.waveshare.com/wiki/RP2040-Zero)
+But it works just s fine on the much cheaper clones from AliExpress: [https://nl.aliexpress.com/w/wholesale-RP2040%2525252dZero.html](https://nl.aliexpress.com/w/wholesale-RP2040%2525252dZero.html)

+It can drive all WS28xx based ledstrips although I recoment the 5v based WS-2813 (for the redundant data) or the 12V WS-2815 (for longer lengths, over 1.5mtr)
+The controller and driver board are both suitable for 5v and 12v strips.

 Upon connection, the controller will undergo a startup sequence.
 When the serial port is inactive (no open), the onboard LED will pulse red slowly, and all eight outputs will sequentially pulse every 200 ms with a 1-second interval for testing purposes.
 Once the seial por tis opened, a welcome animation will play on all LED strips, followed by loading configuration settings from flash memory if available.